Thommy96/hypernymy_directionality/README.md

   > - classification.py

 ## Test corpora
-For testing purposes, the two smaller test corpora in materials/corpora/ can be used.
+For testing purposes, the two test corpora in materials/corpora/ can be used.
 They are smaller parts of the original SdeWaC and PukWaC copora and allow to test the code with a short runtime.